 "We're not going to stop," Reyes said.
 "Let's end this."

-"It's been sort of a cloud over the organization," Baer said, adding that he thought that Giants players would probably visit the ailing Stow.
+"It's been sort of a cloud over the organization," Baer said, adding that he expected Giants' players will likely visit the ailing Stow.
 "That there's an arrest (and) they can bring someone to justice is ... meaningful."

 Stow, a paramedic by training, had gone to the game with friends in celebration of the Giants' World Series victory last season, a relative said.